-12. And because of transgression, he was given a host over the continual burnt offering, and he will cast truth to the ground, and he will do, and prosper.
+12. And because of transgression, he will be given a host over the continual burnt offering, and he will cast truth to the ground, and he will do it and prosper.

 13. Then I heard a holy one speaking, and another holy one said to the one who was speaking, “For how long is the vision of the continual burnt offering and the transgression that makes desolate, to give both the sanctuary and the host to trampling?”

 14. And he said to me, “For two thousand three hundred evenings and mornings, and then, the sanctuary will be put right.”

 15. And it came to pass that when I, Daniel, saw the vision, I sought understanding.
 And there, standing before me, was one having the appearance of a man!

 16. And I heard the voice of a man between the banks of the Ulai, and he called out and said, “Gabriel!
 Make this man understand what has been shown him!”